jundalisay/superb/content/en/research/poincare/science/chapter-05b.md

+---
+title: Experiments only teach us the relations of bodies
+date: 2022-01-31
+description: Science and Hypothesis
+image: "/covers/hyp.jpg"
+author: "H. Poincare"
+icon: /icons/poincare.jpg
+---

 6. Experiments only teach us the relations of bodies to one another.

 They do not and cannot give us the relations of bodies and space, nor the mutual relations of the different parts of space.

 “Yes!” you reply, “a single experiment is not enough, because it only gives us one equation with several unknowns; but when I have made enough experiments I shall have enough equations to calculate all my unknowns.”
 If I know the height of the main-mast, that is not sufficient to enable me to calculate the age of the captain.
 When you have measured every fragment of wood in a ship you will have many equations, but you will be no nearer knowing the captain’s age.
-All your measurements bearing on your fragmentsscience and hypothesis 92 of wood can tell you only what concerns those fragments;
+All your measurements bearing on your fragments of wood can tell you only what concerns those fragments;
 and similarly, your experiments, however numerous they may be, referring only to the relations of bodies with one another, will tell you nothing about the mutual relations of the different parts of space.